Run Library¶

 Testbench with Test Cases¶

 A VUnit testbench can be structured around a set of test cases called a test suite.
-This will emphasize the functionality being verified by the testbench.
+Defining test cases is a way of emphasizing what functionality is being verified by the testbench.

 test_runner : process